 - Open your Expo project’s Android directory (e.g.,

-). - Go to Build > Generate Signed Bundle / APK…
+my-todo/android). - Go to Build > Generate Signed Bundle / APK…

 - If this option is grayed out, first click Build Bundle(s) / APK(s) to trigger an initial build.
 Then the option will become available.